Panashe-C/Web-Dev-Project-1-/README.md

-# Web-Dev-Project-1-
+# Web-Dev-Project-1- (In Progress)
 This is a Web Development Project, of a Video Game/Computer Shop.
-It is aimed at giving a gamer-focused experience, as well as providing an experience that captivates computer enthusiasts.
-A website, dedicated to Computers enthusiasts and Gamers out there.
+It aims to give a gamer-focused experience and an experience that captivates computer enthusiasts— a website dedicated to Computer enthusiasts and Gamers.